estuary/flow/site/docs/concepts/derivations.md

 </TabItem>
 </Tabs>

-Source transfers are read twice, with the first read shuffling on `/recipient` to track account credits, and the second shuffling on `/sender` to track account debits and to publish enriched transfer events.
+Source transfers are read twice.
+The first read shuffles on `/recipient` to track account credits, and the second shuffles on `/sender` to track account debits and to publish enriched transfer events.
 Update lambdas return the amount of credit or debit, and these amounts are summed